10 Best Software Development Methodologies

 The result?

 Wastage in time, money, and effort with the risk of producing a subpar application that doesn’t bring much to the table.
+In many cases, the product may technically “work” but fail to solve the actual business problem or meet user needs.

-Software development methodologies are developed to benefit both the development team and customers.
 Choosing the right one ensures that discussions are conducted on proper channels and decisions are made after evaluating all factors.

 Using a software development methodology allows the team to:

-- provide a more accurate delivery timeline;
+• Provide a more accurate delivery timeline

-- be more organized and structured when dealing with spontaneous changes.
+• Be more organized and structured when dealing with spontaneous changes

 10 Main Software Development Methodologies